orzechowskid/flymake-eslint/README.md

 (defcustom flymake-eslint-project-root nil
   "Buffer-local.
 Set to a filesystem path to use that path as the current working directory of the linting process."
   :type 'string
   :group 'flymake-eslint)

+(defcustom flymake-eslint-prefer-global nil
+  "Prefer a globally installed ESLint when looking for the executable."
+  :type 'boolean
+  :group 'flymake-eslint)
 ```